nwalzer/ComputerGraphics/Project1/README.txt

         When the user draws a polyline which contains only one vertex, the vertex is drawn as a point on the screen.
 If the user continues holding 'b' and making multiple clicks, multiple points will be drawn.
+    Translation:
+        When the user presses the arrow keys, whatever drawing is on the screen is translated 1px in the pressed direction.
+This applies to both file mode and draw mode.
+Because of the shear number of vertices in the files, holding down an arrow key, or pressing one rapidly, lags a bit.